It would be a pleasure to help you prep your television program or documentary for APT.

 People need to look at it and approve it for content, for audio and video quality, and for granular information like length, whether it's in drop-frame, which resolution it is sent in, and so on.

 Chris Bové will work with BTPM's engineers to provide the finished TB program and all its promos for tech check.
 Their engineers are highly trained on exactly what to deliver to APT.
-It will be a wonderfully seamless process.
+It will be a wonderfully seamless process for you.

 APT reaches out to all 340+ public television stations.
 You'll be notified which stations have accepted the tv program.